RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 Now you're ready to eject the SD card from the Mac and insert it in the Parallella.
 And that brings us to the next _gotcha_.

 ###Gotcha #2: Powered USB Required
-After moving past the first _gotcha_, Parallella booted to a beautiful GUI, but the system was unresponsive to the keyboard and mouse.
+After moving past the first _gotcha_, Parallella booted to a beautiful GUI, but the system would not respond to the keyboard or mouse.
 After swapping a few keyboard/mouse combinations, I finally tried a powered USB hub.
 The powered hub worked.

-The Parallella can handle a single keyboard plugged into the micro-USB port.
+Through trial and error I learned that the Parallella can handle a single keyboard plugged into the micro-USB port.
 However, if two devices are plugged in via USB, a powered hub is required.
-Now the USB keyboard/trackpad combo works fine.
+As long as its plugged into a powered USB hub, the keyboard/trackpad combo works fine.

 ###Default Login Credentials
 Default login credentials for Parallella are...